LOCAL CLAY WORKSHOP

 - Collect and process raw clay on site using simple methods and basic tools

-- Formulate their own clay body for their intended purpose
+- Formulate their own simple clay body for their intended purpose

 - Create hand-built, slip cast, wheel-thrown, or organic burn-out work